International Healthcare Ethics Course

-This is a comprehensive course is built around the required textbook, Principles of Biomedical Ethics – Beauchamp and Childress, 8th edition, available on amazon.com.
+This is a comprehensive course is built around the required textbook, Principles of Biomedical Ethics – Beauchamp and Childress, 7th edition, available on amazon.com.
+(There is no ebook version available.
+Please make sure to allow enough time for shipping out of USA.)
 Academic credit earned is 2 credit hours.
 Sample the INMED learning experience with this 15-minute Free Demo Short Self-Paced Course.

 At the completion of the International Healthcare Ethics Course, learners will be able to demonstrate using case-studies, reflective writing, and simulation: